Victor-EN2025/Seasonal-Ocean-Analysis-Gulf-of-Guinea/README.md

 # Seasonal-Ocean-Analysis-Gulf-of-Guinea
-MATLAB scripts for seasonal analysis of oceanographic data in the Gulf of Guinea.
+Scripts for seasonal analysis and visualization of oceanographic and atmospheric data in the Gulf of Guinea.
+The repository includes processing and mapping tools to study regional environmental patterns.